Abib-ops/Abib/README.txt

 Removed acoustic guitar intro.
 Removed all error sounds.
 Error messages remain in the status bar a little longer.
-Adjustment to Copyright, README and HELP windows size.
+Adjustment to Copyright, README, and HELP windows size.

 Abib400
 Much refactoring of the code.